A Heptalemma for Quantum Mechanics: Escape routes from the heptalemma

 Another way to retain measurement realism while giving up Bell's classical realism is to reject non-fragmentation.
 Recall that non-fragmentation asserts that any possible world is coherent in the sense that all facts that obtain at it can indeed be jointly instantiated.
 Another gloss on the same idea is that a world is a \emph{coherent totality. }To reject this is to admit that while there might be locally coherent subcollections of all the facts that hold at a given world, one cannot demand that every fact is compatible with every other.
 This move allows one to escape the heptalemma because it allows for the possibility that in some circumstances, like the Bell scenario, there simply cannot be a coherent joint probability distribution.
 At most certain subsets of the relevant measurement outcomes can be jointly assigned coherent probabilities.

 As we have mentioned, however, non-fragmentation is central to much of science, logic, and philosophy.
 This is so much the case that it is rarely even mentioned as an explicit assumption.
-Accordingly, a rejection of non-fragmentation comes, \emph{prima facie,} with considerable cost.
+Accordingly, a rejection of non-fragmentation comes, \emph{prima facie}, with considerable cost.
 Before committing to such a route, many would want to have a sensible fragmentalist alternative in hand.
 Indeed, there has been some work to develop fragmentalist views in philosophy, including in recent debates about consciousness and first-person facts (see, e.g., Fine 2005, Lipman 2023, cf. Merlo 2016).
 Merlo (2016, p.
 324), for instance, writes (without endorsing the position): ``one could take all points of view to be on a par vis-a-vis truth \emph{simpliciter} by treating them as different \textquoteleft fragments\textquoteright{} of an overall incoherent totality of facts''.

 Fragmentalist views have been more readily adopted in the foundations of physics so far.
 Within the Copenhagen family of interpretations, Bohr's complementarity pushes us in this direction.
-The quantum logic tradition (Wilce 2024) postulates that facts form an orthomodular lattice, but not a Boolean algebra.
+The quantum logic tradition (Wilce 2024) postulates that possible facts form an orthomodular lattice, but not a Boolean algebra.
 Bub and Pitowsky (2010) similarly point to non-Boolean event structures, emphasizing that while there is one objective world, it does not support a classical, global fact structure.
+With less emphasis on modifications to logic, the consistent histories approach (Griffiths 2024) proposes that the principal distinction of quantum mechanics lies in the availability of multiple mutually-incompatible modes of description, so-called frameworks, such that no single globally coherent totality of facts can obtain.
 Abramsky and Brandenburger (2011) provide a formalization of a fragmentalist reading of contextuality with sheaf theory.